 In our experiments, we empirically measure the effect of hidden stratification using each of these approaches, and evaluate the characteristics of subsets on which these effects are important.
-Drawing from the existing machine learning literature, we hypothesise that there are several subset characteristics that contribute to degraded model performance in medical imaging applications: (1) low subset prevalence, (2) reduced label accuracy within the subset, (3) subtle discriminative features, and (4) spurious correlations [32].
+Drawing from the existing machine learning literature, we hypothesize that there are several subset characteristics that contribute to degraded model performance in medical imaging applications: (1) low subset prevalence, (2) reduced label accuracy within the subset, (3) subtle discriminative features, and (4) spurious correlations [33].
 These factors can be understood quite simply: if the subset has few examples or the training signal is noisy, then the expected performance will be reduced.
-Similarly, if one subset is characterised by features that are harder to learn, usual training procedures result in models that perform well on the "easy" subset.
+Similarly, if one subset is characterized by features that are harder to learn, usual training procedures result in models that perform well on the "easy" subset.
 Finally, if one subset contains a feature that is correlated with the true label, but not causal, models often perform poorly on the subset without the spurious correlate.

 To demonstrate the technical concept of hidden stratification in a well-characterized setting, we first use schema completion to demonstrate substantial hidden stratification effects in the CIFAR-100 benchmark dataset, and confirm that low subset prevalence and reduced subset label accuracy can reduce model performance on subsets of interest.
-We then use this same measurement approach to evaluate clinically important hidden stratification effects in radiograph datasets describing hip fracture (low subset prevalence, subtle discriminative features) and musculoskeletal extremity abnormalities (poor label quality, subtle discriminative features).
-Each of these datasets has been annotated a priori with labels for important subclasses.
+We then use this same schema completion technique to evaluate clinically important hidden stratification effects in radiograph datasets describing hip fracture (which contains subsets with low prevalence and subtle discriminative features) and musculoskeletal extremity abnormalities (which contains subsets with poor label quality and subtle discriminative features).
+Each of these datasets has been annotated a priori with labels for important subclasses, and is thus amenable to schema completion.
 We then demonstrate how error auditing can be used to identify hidden stratification in a large public chest radiograph dataset that contains a spurious correlate.
 Finally, we show that a simple unsupervised clustering algorithm can provide value by separating the well-performing and poorly-performing subsets identified by our previous analysis.